LACMTA/11ty-web-template/README.md

 ### 11ty Ignored Files

 The `.eleventyignore` works like other ignore files.
 The `README.md` file is added here so that 11ty does not try to build the README into a page.

+### Styles

+The `_theme/_uswds-theme-custom-styles.scss` file is set up to import the `assets/css/styles.scss` file.
+If site styling becomes more complicated, you may want to expand the structure.

 ## Design System